draw vs fade golf

 If you have right-bending holes or obstacles across your way, executing a fade is recommended.
 But be sure before playing it if you have tried such shot shaping.

-Besides, if there is a hole that already bends towards the right, then fades shortens the distance as you can cut corners and have short approach shots.
+Besides, if there is a hole that already bends towards the right, then hitting a fade shortens the distance as you can cut corners and have short approach shots.

 How To Hit Fade or Cut Shots in Golf?